How To Clean A Mattress

 The next step is to sprinkle baking soda on the entire mattress to deodorize it.
 Afterward, it's advisable to let the baking soda sit for several hours to absorb odors and any remaining liquid.
 Before laying it on the mattress, remember to add a few drops of your favorite essential oil in the baking to give the mattress a cleaner, fresher scent.

 After letting the baking soda sit long enough, vacuum the mattress for a second time to remove the baking soda.
 By vacuuming the bed, you'll be eliminating the acids; the baking soda has broken down, and moisture and odors it has also absorbed.

-More importantly, don't foget to vacuum the edges and the seams since they are potential spots for collecting allergens.
-You can use a chordless or an upholstery-attached vacuum cleaner during this second vacuuming.
+More importantly, don't forget to vacuum the edges and the seams since they are potential spots for collecting allergens.
+You can use a cordless or an upholstery-attached vacuum cleaner during this second vacuuming.

 Let the Mattress Air Dry

 Letting the mattress air dry ensures the complete elimination of any moisture remaining on it.
 Preferably, it would be best to let the mattress sit overnight for about 8-10 hours.
 If you need to use the mattress that might, you can speed up the drying process by pointing the fan directly at it.
 Alternatively, you can also leave the bedroom windows near the mattress .

 If the sun is shining, open the drapes and allow maximum UV light penetration into the house to the mattress.
 Not only will the sun dry the mattress faster, but the UV rays will also eliminate any mold, odor, and bacteria left on it.

 Tips for Keeping your Mattress Clean